atidyshirt/University/COSC264/notes.md

 **Non-persistent HTTP**
 - at most one object is sent over `TCP`
-- HTTP/1 uses nonpersistent HTTP
+- HTTP/1 uses non-persistent HTTP

 **Persistent HTTP**
 - Multiple objects can be sent over a single `TCP` connection between client and a server